-Reasons Not to Have a Wedding Rehearsal
+Reasons You May Want a Wedding Rehearsal

-Reasons to Have a Wedding Rehearsal
+Reasons You May Not Need a Wedding Rehearsal

 Some couples dream of a minimalist ceremony—an intimate affair with minimal fuss.
 If your wedding involves a simple exchange of vows with a handful of close relatives, the logistics might be straightforward enough to skip the rehearsal.